-shows monthly energy imports (i.e., gross imports without accounting for exports) and that New England imported 23,268 GWh of energy during 2014.
+Table 7-5 shows monthly energy imports (i.e., gross imports without accounting for exports) and that New England imported 23,268 GWh of energy during 2014.
 Over half of the energy imports were from Québec, which is predominantly a hydro system.
 Avoided New England emissions associated with energy imported from Québec were estimated using the 2013 New England system average emission rates.
 The estimated avoided emissions were 2.38 ktons of NOx, 2.12 ktons of SO2, and 4,830 ktons of CO2.

 Table 7-5 New England Energy Imports by Month, 2014 (GWh)